 For the second consecutive season, coach John Beilein will be tasked with refueling Michigan basketball after losing multiple underclassmen to the NBA Draft.
 Thankfully for the Wolverines, this problem is a sign of a successful basketball program and coach Beilein and his staff seem to have a keen eye for finding top high school talent with the proper skill set to thrive in their complex offensive system.
 Coming off of back-to-back Elite Eight’s, Michigan fans are getting used to winning consistently and are expecting this team to be competitive right away and contend for a Big Ten title.
 It will not be easy to replicate how last year’s young team grew up so quickly before the fan base’s eyes and dominated the competition in Big Ten play.
 However, the pieces are certainly in place for Michigan to make it happen again.
 Here are 5 keys to the 2014-15 Michigan basketball season.
+If you are a basketball fan, then you can go to Mega Slam Store and install wall mount basketball system and horn your basketball skills.

 Walton as the Next Point Guard Star